ESGF/esgf-globus-download/docs/globus_search_and_download.md

 ### Python

-For this script to run you will need a Python with Globus CLI installed, for more details see:
+For this script to run you will need a Python environment with Globus CLI installed.
+For more details see:

 https://docs.globus.org/cli

-Provided you already have `conda` installed on your system (if not see: https://www.anaconda.com/distribution/) simply run (in bash)
+Provided you already have `conda` installed on your system (if not, see: https://www.anaconda.com/distribution/) simply run (in bash)

 ```bash
 conda create -n globus -c conda-forge globus-cli